Arduino Soil Moisture Sensor Tutorial - Complete Wiring Guide & Code

 Soil moisture sensor working demonstration with Arduino showing analog output voltage changes

-The above GIF working of Soil Moisture sensor shows how the analog output of the sensor changes based on the water level in the soil.
+The above GIF working of the Soil Moisture sensor shows how the analog output of sensor changes based on the water level in the soil.
 As you can see, the voltage drops from 5V to 0V when water is added to the soil.
 You can also see that the signal LED on the board turns on when water is added to the soil.
 We have not shown how the digital pin works in the above GIF to keep things simple.
-When water is added to soil the digital pin moves from low (0V) to high (5V) with the help of on board comparator op-amp, you can control the sensitivity of this digital pin using the potentiometer (blue) on the module.
+When water is added to the soil, the digital pin moves from low (0V) to high (5V) with the help of a board comparator op-amp.
+You can control the sensitivity of this digital pin using the potentiometer (blue) on the module.
+The sensor's analog output voltage varies inversely with soil moisture content, making it perfect for Arduino soil moisture sensor programming applications.

 Soil Moisture Sensor - Parts

 The entire soil humidity sensor consists of two parts: the first one is the soil moisture sensor probe, and the second one is an electronic module.
-The module processes the incoming data from the probe and that gets processed by a microcontroller like Arduino, and we get the final output.
+The module processes the incoming data from the probe and which is processed by a microcontroller like Arduino, and we get the final output.
+The complete soil moisture sensor Arduino system consists of two main components working together:

 The Soil Moisture Sensor Probe: